panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 The cookie management is a *volatile dependency* because the component chooses the concrete implementation by environment: client-side or server-side.

-Generally, the dependency is volatile is the following any of the criteria are met:
+Generally, the dependency is volatile if any of the following criterias are met:

 * The dependency requires runtime environment setup for the application (network access, web services, file system)
 * The dependency is in development